 State legislatures, governors and administrative agencies across the country are taking steps to eliminate access to gender-affirming care — medically necessary, safe health care backed by decades of research and supported by every major medical association representing over 1.3 million U.S. doctors.
 Some are even going as far as to accuse parents who support their transgender children of child abuse.
-This disinformation campaign is also fueling threats and violence against providers of gender-affirming care, preventing them from supporting the communities they are meant to serve.
+Those backing these bills are also seeking to ban this care for adults.

 As attacks on the LGBTQ+ community continue to gain steam, it is important to get the facts about gender-affirming care.

 Gender-affirming care, sometimes referred to as transition-related care, is life-saving healthcare for transgender people of all ages.
 It is not a single category of services but instead is a range of services, including mental health care, medical care, and social services.
 At all ages, clear, well-established, evidence-based standards of care exist for who can access what form of gender affirming care, and when they are eligible to receive it.

 Gender -affirming care is medically necessary for the well-being of many transgender and non-binary people who experience symptoms of gender dysphoria, or distress that results from having one’s gender identity not match their sex assigned at birth.
 Gender-affirming care helps transgender and non-binary people live openly and authentically as their true selves.
 Just like any other form of healthcare, it also helps transgender and non-binary people live safe and healthy lives.